the-au-forml-lab/plgroup/readme.md

 [![Test changes](https://github.com/the-au-forml-lab/plgroup/actions/workflows/test.yaml/badge.svg)](https://github.com/the-au-forml-lab/plgroup/actions/workflows/test.yaml)

-The Augusta University Programming Languages Reading Group is a regular meeting to discuss recent results in programming languages research.
+The Augusta University Programming Languages Reading Group is a regular meeting to discuss recent results in programming languages (PL) research.
 The intent of the group is to learn about various ideas and generally broaden perspectives on PL research.
 Each week, members vote on a selection of papers drawn at random from top PL conferences.
 We gather in person weekly to discuss the selected papers.
 This repository contains our website and the tooling we use to select papers.
 The PL Reading Group is organized by the [ΔΛΔ](https://augusta.presence.io/organization/delta-lambda-delta) student organization.